productml/blurr/README.md

 Blurr is a collection of components built for MLOps, the DTC is one of them. **DTC ⊆ Blurr**

 We see a future where MLOps means teams putting together various technologies to suit their needs.
-For production ML applications, __experimentation__ and __iteration speed__ is the difference between success and failure.
+For production ML applications, the __speed of experimentation__ and __iterations__ is the difference between success and failure.
 The DTC helps teams iterate on features faster.
 The vision for Blurr is to build MLOps components to help ML teams experiment at high speed.

 # Table of contents